iris-rod/iris-rod.github.io/index.md

 ## Currently working on

-Right now, I'm focusing on developing my C++ knowledge through an Udemy course in Unreal.
+Right now, I'm focusing on developing my C++ knowledge through an Udemy course in Unreal (85% done!) and also going back to the basics of C++ programming.
+My foundations on this language must be strong enough to learn more and improve.

 ## Global Game Jam 2019 Participation